 VR Goggles are used in the STEAM lab but our teachers will soon have a Professional Learning Community (PLC) with our district STEAM support specialist to learn how to use and implement them in the core classroom.
 (VR picture link to video).

-One-to-Global is a one-to-one technology integration initiative.
+One-to-One Global is a one-to-one technology integration initiative.
 The purpose of One-to-Global is to use technology equipment, programs, and application to engage students in challenging, critical thinking, and real world activities and learning.
 (Chromebook pic is linked).

 Alice Drive Elementary was gifted in April of 2019 with a 3D printer from Central Carolina Technical College which was placed in our STEAM lab.
 Our STEAM support specialist for the district will be coming into our school to offer professional development on how to use the printer, how to implement in the classroom, and has offered to co-teach lessons with our teachers.
-(3D printer picture linked to newspaper video).
+(3D printer pic linked to a video).